Becoming mentally tough isn't an easy process. People weren't just born with that characteristic. It was learned and practiced.

 One of the greatest things about this site is hearing from so many motivated, focused and excited athletes.

-My readers have their own stories of triumph and have done things in their lives that far surpass what I have done.
+My readers have their own stories of triumph.
+In addition, have done things in their lives that far surpass what I have done.

 2. Don't let up when you have a setback